 Last year, Congress voted to keep interest rates on subsidized Stafford student loans at 3.4 percent for another year during a heated presidential campaign.
 Without the attention, education advocates worried that the interest rate would revert back to former rates on July 1, leading to extra out-of-pocket costs for students.

 Six sometimes overlapping versions of student loan legislation were being considered in the House and Senate.
 Two bills - Senate Republicans' and Senate Democrats' proposals - both failed to win 60 votes needed to advance last week, seeming to suggest student loans were going to double.

 Other proposals had champions among wings of their parties but only the House had passed student loan legislation that ties interest rates to Treasury notes.
 That bill drew a veto threat from the White House.

 "The House has done its job.
 It's time for the Senate to do theirs," Boehner said.

 It seemed work was afoot behind the scenes.

 The bipartisan Senate proposal being circulated with just days to spare before interest rates increased borrowed pieces from the various suggestions.

 In the potential compromise, interest rates would be linked to 10-year Treasury notes, plus an added percentage - just like Obama's proposal, as well as those from House and Senate Republicans.

 When students sign for loans each academic year, their interest rate would be locked in for the life of that year's loan.
 For instance, students could wind up paying a higher interest rate for their sophomore year than their freshman year if the economy continues to improve and 10-year Treasury rates increase.

-At the end of their studies, students could consolidate their loans.
+At the end of their studies, students could consolidate their loans, as is the case now.
 The current system caps that rate at 8.25 percent and lawmakers were considering keeping that in place.